Looking at the citation of a US case can be a little confusing. For example, you might see a citation to a case, written as:

-Next we have a the name of the court which is E.D.
+Next we have the name of the court which is abbreviated as E.D.
 Tex.
 To understand this you have to be a bit familiar with the names of courts and their abbreviations.
 E.D.
 Tex. means that the trial level court here is a federal court called the Eastern District of Texas.
-And finally we have our year which is 2009, the year the court issued the decision in this case.
+And finally we have 2009, which is the year the court decided this case.

-Citations to appellate level courts are a little different.
-The parties will usually be identified as appellant and appellee.
-And the names of the courts will refer to appellate level courts.
+Citations to appellate level cases are a little different.
+The parties will usually be identified as appellant v. appellee (or respondent) instead of plaintiff v. defendant

 There are some cases which get slightly different names.
-For example, you might see a case called In re XYZ.
-This just means concerning the matter of XYZ.
-XYZ might be a bankruptcy case or a litigation of some sort.
+For example, you might see a case called In re Smith.
+This just means concerning the matter of Smith.
+Bankruptcy cases are usually written this way.

 Also, you might see cases that have unusual citations such as 2009 WL 2252194.
-This just means that the case was not printed in a reporter but a private company, such as Westlaw, published the case in its own reporter.
-These are known as unpublished cases because they are not published in official Reporters.
-In some jurisdictions unpublished cases have less value as precedent than published cases.
+This just means that the case was not printed in an official reporter, but was instead published by a private company, such as Westlaw, in its own reporter.
+Unpublished cases are cases that are not published in official Reporters.
+In some jurisdictions, unpublished cases have less value as precedent than published cases.